HOW TO WATER YOUR SUMMER GARDEN13 tips to help you water your summer garden properly

 - Wind dries out plants quickly from moisture lost through the foliage—the larger the leaves, the more moisture lost (think squash, cucumber, coral bells, etc.).
 Protect plants with barriers, such as a structure made with shade cloth, or locate them out of wind-prone areas.

 - Fruits and vegetables need consistent water to produce well.
 Don't let them go completely dry before watering them again because this can cause problems like blossom end rot or cracked tomatoes.
+Learn more about how to water tomatoes.

 - Containers dry out much faster than the ground and will need more frequent watering, especially if they are placed in full sun or exposed to wind.